AdhiSchools Blog

 This is your non-negotiable morning habit.
 Like a pre-flight checklist, it must be done before you touch the phone.

 • Min 6–8: Objection Reps.
-Drill responses using diagnostic characters.
+Pick one objection and drill the response 5 times using the Level 2 diagnostic characters.

 The “Don't Sound Robotic” Fix: The 1-1-1 Method